Ten Things You Should Know About New York City Traffic

 6. New York is the only major U.S. city without residential parking permits (see item #5).

 7. The only thing harder than trying to park a car in NYC is trying to park a bike.

 8. Bloomberg deserves reelection for his Janette Sadik-Khan appointment alone.

 9. After a decade of investigation I still do not know the fastest approach lane on the massive funnel-like, ten-lanes-to-two entrance to the Holland Tunnel (once you’re past the tolls, on the Jersey side).
 The outside lanes sometimes seem better to me; not sure if this correlates to say, rice moving through a funnel.

 10. New York City is home to the world’s first traffic circle, Columbus Circle, designed by William Phelps Eno (note, however, there is a countering claim that the ‘carrefour a gyration’ in Paris, by Eugene Henard, deserves the prize).
 Also note this has nothing to do with the modern roundabout, of which NYC has none.

 Your further suggestions are welcome.

 This entry was posted on Friday, October 31st, 2008 at 8:05 am and is filed under Ten Things You Should Know, Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.